 Step 6: Download your QR code in PNG or SVG format, and place it wherever you need, such as tables, walls, menus, or marketing materials.

+That’s it!
+You have successfully generated a QR code using Replug’s QR code generator.
 Your QR code is now ready to make your menu more accessible and interactive.

-The best part about using Replug for generating your QR codes is the ability to create dynamic QRs.
+The best part about using Replug for creating your QR codes is the ability to create dynamic QRs.
 This means you can update the link behind your QR code anytime without needing to print a new one, whether for special promotions, seasonal menu updates, or even changing the link to a new location!

 Best practices for implementing QR code menus